OneSignalDevelopers/onesignal-supabase-sample-integration-app/README.md

  </plist>
 ```

-3. Run `flutter start` to launch the app on your device or emulator (iOS Simulator doesn't support push notifications).
+3. Run `flutter start` to launch the app on your iOS device or emulator (iOS Simulator doesn't support push notifications).

 ## 👀 Looking For a Getting Started With Flutter Guide?